 Seeking information about us

 The smell of your feet also gives out a lot of information about you – the places you have been to, your emotional state and your individual odor.
-Dogs do have an incredible strength to understand the changes in the body chemistry of humans.
+Dogs do have an incredible ability to understand the changes in the body chemistry of humans.
 By licking at your feet, they may understand the state of your well-being and mood.
 They use clicking as a means to have a better understanding of you and thereby establish a better relationship with you.
+Dogs have highly developed olfactory bulbs and the vomeronasal organ (Jacobson’s organ) for detecting pheromones.

 Seeking attention